How to Get Free Laptops: 21 Methods that Actually Work

 If you’re unsure whether your school offers free laptops, pay your school’s financial aid office a visit and a counselor can point you in the right direction.
-The counselor may be aware of other avenues to obtain a no-cost laptop, either through the school or a third party.
+The counselor may know other avenues to obtain a no or low-cost computers, either through the school or a third party.

 14. The On It Foundation